Michael B. Jordan: 2013–2018: Rise to prominence

-2019–present: Established actor
+2019–present: Established actor and awards success

 He also voiced the character Julian Chase in Rooster Teeth's animated series Gen:Lock, since January 2019, which he also co-produced through his production company, Outlier Society Productions.
 Jordan portrayed attorney Bryan Stevenson in a legal drama, Just Mercy, which he also co-produced.
 The film, based on a real-life story, was released in December 2019 to positive reviews.
 Jordan starred in Without Remorse, based on the book by Tom Clancy, as John Kelly, a former Navy SEAL and director of the elite counterterrorism unit Rainbow Six.
 Originally planned for release on September 18, 2020, it was released on April 30, 2021, due to the COVID-19 pandemic.

 Jordan reprised his Marvel role as Erik "Killmonger" Stevens in two episodes of the first season of What If...?
 (2021), and in Black Panther: Wakanda Forever (2022), and made a cameo appearance in Space Jam: A New Legacy (2021).
 He also starred in A Journal for Jordan (2021), directed by Denzel Washington, as a soldier who "kept a journal full of poignant life lessons for their newborn son, Jordan, while deployed overseas."
 Jordan made his directorial debut with Creed III, a sequel to Creed II, in addition to producing and reprising his starring role as boxer Adonis "Donnie" Creed.
 It was released on March 3, 2023.
 He next reteamed with Coogler in the period horror film Sinners (2025), playing twin brothers in a dual role performance.
+He received the Academy Award for Best Actor and the Actor Award in the same category, becoming the seventh Black performer in history to win an Oscar in the lead acting category.

 Jordan is slated to work with Coogler for the fifth time in Wrong Answer, a film based on the Atlanta Public Schools cheating scandal.
-He is also set to direct, produce, and star in a second remake of The Thomas Crown Affair., as well as starring in the vampire film Blood Brothers.
+He is also set to direct, produce, and star in a second remake of The Thomas Crown Affair, as well as starring in the vampire film Blood Brothers.
 His production company Outlier Society signed a first-look deal with Amazon, and is also developing Val-Zod, an HBO Max series featuring a black version of the DC Comics character Superman.
 As of March 2022, Jordan was to produce and star in the sequel of I Am Legend with Will Smith.

+In March 2026, Prime Video has officially ordered Delphi, a new Michael B. Jordan–produced drama series set in the Rocky/Creed universe that follows young fighters training at the iconic Delphi Boxing Academy from the films.

+In April 2026, Jordan is announced to produce and may star in the film adaptation of the Electronic Arts video game, Battlefield.

+In May 2026, Deadline announced Jordan will be executive producing the adaptation of Rebecca Yarros' bestselling novel Fourth Wing is moving forward with a series order by Prime Video.